lukasz-wiecaszek/gst-plugins-dab/README.md

 # Gstreamer DAB (Digital Audio Broadcasting) plugin

-This gstreamer DAB plugin is intended to store several gstreamer elements responsible for DAB audio processing.
+This gstreamer plugin is intended to store gstreamer elements responsible for DAB audio processing.
-Currently this git module contains code for only one gstreamer element.
+Currently it contains code for only one gstreamer element.
 This is gstdabplusparse which is a parser for DAB+ audio stream as defined in ETSI TS 102 563 "Digital Audio Broadcasting (DAB); DAB+ audio coding (MPEG HE-AACv2)".